prateekiiest/academic-kickstart/content/author/admin/_index.md

 +++

+"People enjoy the interaction on the Internet, and the feeling of belonging to a group that does something interesting: that’s how some software projects are born." - Linus Torvalds

 A computer science undergrad, soon to be graduating this year.
 An Open Source Software Developer and Advocate.
 I have been involved in open source contributions to organisations like FOSSASIA, Linux Foundation and NASA Open Source Software as an intern.
 Like to dwell between research and software.